 Welcome to your role as a member of the Board of Revision for the City of Saskatoon.
 As an impartial adjudicator of appeals regarding municipal assessment, you deliver an important service.
+Decisions you participate in may have significant impact on the amount of taxes a property pays.
 Your role on the Board of Revision requires that you:

-- Understand what is meant by the quasi-judicial nature of the Board of Revision - Understand the roles of the Board of Revision and the various participants in a board hearing - Understand the basic process of property assessment and other types of municipal assessment/taxes - ❖ Understand how to conduct a hearing effectively, efficiently, and fairly
+- Understand the expectations of your role on the Board - Understand what is meant by the quasi-judicial nature of the Board of Revision - Understand the roles of the Board of Revision and the various participants in a board hearing - Understand the basic process of property assessment and other types of municipal assessment/taxes - Understand how to conduct a hearing effectively, efficiently, and fairly

 This manual will assist you in your role as a member of the Board of Revision.
-Please remember that you are an active participant in the appeal process available to the ratepayers of your municipality.
+Remember that you are an active participant in the appeal process available to the taxpayers of the City of Saskatoon.
 Service, quality, and courtesy are important responsibilities.

-Before you begin your work on an assessment review board, please make yourself thoroughly familiar with this manual and other resources provided to you.
-As you take on your role as a board member, refer to them from time to time as necessary.
+Before you begin your work on a quasi-judicial assessment review board, make yourself thoroughly familiar with this manual.
+As you take on your role as a board member, refer to the manual as necessary.